lockss/lockss.github.io/software/admin/setting-up/tdb-overview.md

 }
 ```
 Again, the AU is inheriting a specific publisher definition and title definition, but in this case, the title is just a designation of what the opaque collection of content represents.
-The plugin in this case requires ony two parameters - a start_url and a “dir” which designates the unique aspect of this batch of content -  in this case is a  subdirectory below the start_url to narrow the ingest.
+The plugin in this case requires ony two parameters - a start_url and a “dir” which designates the unique batch of content -  in this case is a  subdirectory below the start_url to narrow the ingest.

 Another new item in this example is the use of any arbitrary information key value protected with the `info[]` syntax.
 In the example it represents a unique identifier that the people managing the network might find useful to keep track of publishers programmatically.